Introduction

 Figure 2 above also shows that on average young people remain in treatment for 24 weeks, four weeks longer than the England average of twenty weeks.
 Approaching half (44%) of the young people in treatment for substance misuse England are in treatment for '0 to 12 weeks' compared to 27% in Oldham.

 Figure 2 above also illustrates treatment exit status amongst those discharged from treatment for young people.
-In 2022/23 the proportion planned exits completed ‘drug free’ was 27%, increasing one-and-a-half times to 41% in 2023/24 but falling back to 32% in 2024/25 (England average: 35%).
+In 2022/23 the proportion of planned exits completed ‘drug free’ was 27%, increasing one-and-a-half times to 41% in 2023/24 but falling back to 32% in 2024/25 (England average: 35%).
 Planned discharges where the young person was classed as an ‘occasional user’ decreased from 58% in 2022/23 to 51% in 2024/25 – similar to the England average of 49%.
 Over the same period unplanned exits where the client ‘dropped out’ of treatment increased from less than 13% to 17% - higher than the national average of 10%.

 Accommodation status amongst young people in treatment for substance misuse in Oldham

 ‘Accommodation status’ amongst Oldham’s young people in treatment for substance misuse is shown in Figure 3 below.
 In 2022/23 ‘NFA (i.e. No Fixed Abode) - urgent housing need’ was 7.1% dropping to less than five percent in 2023/24.
-In the most recent period (2024/25) the proportion rose to one-nine (11%) – more than six times the England average of 1.7.%.
+In the most recent period (2024/25) the proportion rose to one-ninth (11%) – more than six times the England average of 1.7.%.
 The vast majority of young people in treatment (typically 90%) described their accommodation as ‘settled’ (England average: 85%).

 Education, employment and training status amongst young people in treatment for substance misuse in Oldham

 Figure 3 also illustrates the distribution of young people in treatment services in Oldham by ‘Education, Employment and Training Status’ from 2022/23 to 2024/25.
-In both 2022/23 and 2023/24 the proportion of those indicating they were in ‘Alternative education’ was 69% to 70%%, by 2024/25 such indications fell by one-fifth to 57% (England average: 61%).
+In both 2022/23 and 2023/24 the proportion of those indicating they were in ‘Alternative education’ was 69% to 70%, by 2024/25 such indications fell by one-fifth to 57% (England average: 61%).
 During the same period indications for ‘Mainstream education’ have been consistently lower than 5%.

 Figure 3 above also shows that the proportion of young people experiencing temporary exclusions across the three census periods ranged from 18% to 20% - similar to the national average (17%).
 The proportion of records with missing data has almost doubled from 8% in 2022/23 to 15% in 2024/25.